Localization and topological transitions in generalized non-Hermitian SSH models: Summary

 \section{Summary}

 In summary, we have studied the localization and topological phase transitions of non-Hermitian SSH models, where the non-Hermiticities are introduced by the complex quasiperiodic hopping and the nonreciprocal hopping.
-Under the OBC, increasing the intensity of the complex quasiperiodic hopping destroys the boundary localizations, and then drives the system into the Anderson localization.
-The competitions lead to the delocalization transitions.
-Due to non-Hermitian skin effect, the localization transitions are not necessarily accompanied by the topological transitions.
-By analyszing the winding number of energy and the Lyapunov exponent, we find the non-Hermitian skin effect is detrimental to the topological phase transitions, and enhances the Anderson localization.
-However, the on-site non-Hermiticity is always detrimental to the Anderson localization and topological phase transitions.
-Since the models have many topological equivalent models, the results we studied are useful to further study the topological Anderson insulator experimentally.
+In the presence of the nonreciprocal hopping, the induced non-Hermitian skin effect leads to asymmetric localization of all the states.
+Under the OBC, increasing the intensity of the complex quasiperiodic hopping destroys the nontrivial zero-energy edge state and asymmetric localized states, and drives all the states into Anderson localized states.
+The competition between boundary localization and Anderson localization leads to the delocalization transitions.
+Due to the non-Hermitian skin effect, the localization transitions are not necessarily accompanied by the topological transitions.
+By analysing the winding number of energy and the Lyapunov exponent, we find the large nonreciprocal hopping is detrimental to the topological phase transitions, and enhances the Anderson localization.
+However, the large on-site non-Hermiticity is always detrimental to the Anderson localization and topological phase transitions.
+Since the models have many topological equivalent models, the results we studied are useful for further studying the topological Anderson insulator experimentally.